waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Exploration Plan: Ice Path B2F
 - Goal: Navigate the ice lake to reach the next section.
-- Step 1: Explore reachable areas of B2F.
+- Step 1: Explore reachable areas of B2F and locate all pits/warps.
+(In progress)
-- Step 2: Identify if boulders from B1F are needed to progress.
+- Step 2: Hypothesis: Boulders pushed into pits on B1F appear as stopping points on B2F.
+(Unverified)
 - Step 3: Find the ladder to the next floor.
 - Start Turn: 28220.